 \section{Experiments}

 In this section, we evaluate our HyperCap dataset for classification by benchmarking it against state-of-the-art image and text encoders.
-Specifically, DBCTNet \cite{DBCTNet}, FAHM \cite{FAHM}, 3DConvSST \cite{3DConvSST}, and 3DRCNet \cite{3DRC-Net} are utilized for HSI feature extraction, while BERT-Large-Uncased \cite{hosseini2023bert} and T5 \cite{t5} serve as pretrained text encoders to align spectral data with semantic representations.
-Experiments on four benchmark datasets—Indian Pines, Houston13, KSC, and Botswana—demonstrate that captions not only enhance classification performance but also help mitigate class imbalance as observered in the dataset analysis in Section~\ref{sec:data_analysis}.
+Specifically, DBCTNet \cite{DBCTNet}, FAHM \cite{FAHM}, 3D-ConvSST \cite{3DConvSST}, and 3D-RCNet \cite{3DRC-Net} are utilized for HSI feature extraction, while BERT-Large-Uncased \cite{hosseini2023bert} and T5 \cite{t5} serve as pretrained text encoders to align spectral data with semantic representations.
+Experiments on four benchmark datasets—Indian Pines, Houston13, KSC, and Botswana—demonstrate that captions not only enhance classification performance but also help mitigate class imbalance as observed in the dataset analysis in subsection~\ref{sec:data_analysis}.
 This highlights the potential of captions in improving model robustness and fairness across under-represented classes.

-To conduct a rigorous assessment of HyperCap on classification approach, we integrate five fusion techniques— Cross Attention (CA), Concatenation (CONCAT), Multi-Head Attention (MHA), Pixel-Wise Addition (PWA), and Pixel-Wise Multiplication (PWM)—each designed to enhance the fusion of spectral and textual information.
+To conduct a rigorous classification assessment of HyperCap, we integrate five fusion techniques—Cross Attention (CA), Concatenation (CONCAT), Multi-Head Attention (MHA), Pixel-Wise Addition (PWA), and Pixel-Wise Multiplication (PWM)—each designed to enhance the fusion of spectral and textual information.
 A structured pipeline was developed to ensure a fair comparison by training all baseline vision models and recording their scores in the `Vision' column of Tables~\ref{tab:table1}, \ref{tab:table2}.
 The integration of vision models with text encoders resulted in notable performance improvements across architectures.
 For performance evaluation, we utilize Overall Accuracy (OA) to measure classification effectiveness across all classes, Precision to assess the reliability of positive predictions, F1-Score to balance precision and recall, and Kappa Score to quantify classification agreement beyond chance.
-Our experiments are conducted on the proposed HyperCAP benchmark dataset to ensure robust generalization and semantic understanding.
+Our experiments are conducted on the proposed HyperCap benchmark dataset to ensure robust generalization and semantic understanding.

-We also conduct experiments on the captioning task, evaluated across five Captioning Models are provided in Table~\ref{tab:table5} and Table~\ref{tab:table6} evaluated on BLEU, METEOR, Rouge-L similarity metrics.
-Since the original image encoders in these models were not designed to process HSI data, we adapted them by replacing their image encoders with FAHM~\cite{FAHM} to ensure compatibility and optimal performance.
+We also evaluate captioning with five models; results are in Tables~\ref{tab:table5}-\ref{tab:table6}, using BLUE, METEOR, and ROUGE-L. Since the original image encoders in these models were not designed to process HSI data, we adapted them by replacing their image encoders with FAHM~\cite{FAHM} to ensure compatibility and optimal performance.